 Keith D. Eaton, MD, PhD

-In 2012, I was diagnosed with leukemia and was given less than a 5% chance of survival, so I know firsthand how difficult the journey can be and I feel extremely fortunate.
+In 2012, I was diagnosed with leukemia and was given less than a 5 percent chance of survival.
 Kind of like Harry Potter — I’m the boy who lived.
-As a survivor myself, I never lose sight of how fortunate I am to help others with their disease.
+As a survivor, I never lose sight of how fortunate I am to support others as they face the challenges of cancer diagnosis and treatment.
 I consider patient education to be one of the most important aspects of my work because it empowers you to make informed decisions and participate fully in your care.
 I’m known as kind, patient, a good listener and an open, compassionate communicator.
 I’m committed to answering all your questions honestly and really getting to know you.